InspiredReality/LostFoundStolen/README.md

 ## ::Game Controls::
-As Secret Counter (default state)
+As Bandit Blink (default state)
   Long press cycles between 6 team colors
   </br> 1x click cycle through secret number 1 to 6 then back to 1
-  </br> 2x clicks (only affects Secret Counters) hide the secret number by lighting all 6 faces
+  </br> 2x clicks to hide the secret number by lighting all 6 faces
   </br> 3x clicks to toggle from Secret Counter to Treasure
 As Treasure
-  </br> 1x click to reveal all secret numbers
+  </br> 1x click to reveal all secret numbers or set for round when no Bandit Blinks attached
   </br> 3x clck to toggle from Treasure to Secret Counter